In this post, we chose an itinerary from San Sebastian to Bilbao, but you can do it backward, from Bilbao to San Sebastian, as easily.

-When you think about visiting the Basque Country, you probably think of San Sebastian and Bilbao, which are both incredible cities that deserve to be visited!
-Thus, if you are visiting both you’ll need to go from one to another.
-So, if you going to do the trip, you might as well enjoy it!
+When you think about visiting the Basque Country, you probably think of San Sebastian or Bilbao, which are both incredible cities that deserve to be visited!
+Thus, if you are visiting both, you’ll need to go from one to another.
+So, if you are going to make the trip, you might as well enjoy it!

 From San Sebastian, we suggest you avoid the highway and go on the road closer to the sea.
-You start by going to Mount Igueldo and then continue to Zarautz through a small road with beautiful views and it’s very pleasant to drive.
+You start by going to Mount Igueldo and then continue to Zarautz through a small road with beautiful views, and it’s very pleasant to drive.

-Getaria was a whaling town, much like many others on the Basque coast and nowadays it’s an attraction by itself where you could easily spend a full day.
-You have an old town, a seaport, the ocean, beaches and a mountain-islet with a lighthouse.
+Getaria was a whaling town, much like many others on the Basque coast, and nowadays, it’s an attraction by itself where you could easily spend a whole day.
+You have an old town, a seaport, the ocean, beaches, and a mountain islet with a lighthouse.

-If you like quick hikes (and stunning views) we strongly suggest you climb Mount San Antón.
+If you like quick hikes (and stunning views), we strongly suggest you climb Mount San Antón.
 There are several paths leading to the top.
 On the way up, you will discover the lighthouse, from which they used to observe whales.

-Over thousands of years, the sea waves have eroded the smooth clayey materials of the Flysch, sculpting the amazing cliffs that form a plane surface on the coastal line.
-Besides being unique and a geologists wet dream the Flysch cliffs and incredibly photogenic and the whole scene just invites for a walk, both on the beach and on the edge of the cliffs.
+Over thousands of years, the sea waves have eroded the smooth clayey materials of the Flysch, sculpting the fantastic cliffs that form a plane surface on the coastal line.
+Besides being unique and a geologist’s dream, the Flysch cliffs’ incredibly photogenic scenery just invites us for a hike, both on the beach and on the edge of the cliffs.

 Hiking in the Geopark

-Hiking around the Basque Coast Geopark is one of the best ways of discovering the local Flysch, Karst, and its culture.
+Hiking around the Basque Coast Geopark is one of the best ways of discovering the local Flysch, Karst, and its history.
 Between Zumaia and Dena you can do a 60 million years trek in an 8-hour walk!
-I mean, you can watch 60 million years of geological history in 8 hours, while taking in the magnificent views!
+I mean, you can watch 60 million years of geological history in 8 hours while taking in the magnificent views!

-It’s a fairly easy walk with only 1.5 Km, although you should take about 1 hour to do because you’ll want to stop, enjoy and take lots of pics.
-Note that the trail takes you to the edge of the cliff which could be dangerous and difficult for children and people who are afraid of heights.
+It’s a fairly easy walk with only 1.5 Km, although you should take about 1 hour to do it because you’ll want to stop, enjoy and take lots of pics.
+Note that the trail takes you to the cliff’s edge, which could be dangerous and difficult for children and people who are afraid of heights.

-Boat Ride in the Geopark
+Boat trip in the Geopark

 San Juan de Gaztelugatxe

 It’s really difficult to choose the highlight of this trip from San Sebastian to Bilbao, but I think that the islet of San Juan de Gaztelugatxe is our favorite!
-The whole setting is astonishing and being a Game of Thrones fan will only make your experience even better as you will remember the stone bridge and stairs as the real-life Dragonstone!
+The whole setting is astonishing, and being a Game of Thrones fan will only make your experience even better as you will remember the stone bridge and stairs as the real-life Dragonstone!

-Descending the hill, crossings the bridge and climbing up to San Juan de Gaztelugatxe is a small adventure that will reward you with impressive views.
-On top, there’s a tradition of ringing the chapel’s bell three times and make a wish.
+Descending the hill, crossing the bridge, and climbing up to San Juan de Gaztelugatxe is a small adventure that will reward you with impressive views.
+On top, there’s a tradition of ringing the chapel’s bell three times and making a wish.

 Each gondola can transport six cars and several dozen passengers in one and a half minutes.
 Yes, you read it right!
 You don’t actually drive (or walk) through the bridge, you drive the car into a gondola that “floats” to the other side!

-In 2006 the Vizcaya bridge was declared a World Heritage Site by UNESCO (in the industrial heritage category), it was the first to use a combination of iron technology and new steel cables which began a new form of constructing bridges which were later imitated throughout the world.
+In 2006 the Vizcaya bridge was declared a World Heritage Site by UNESCO (in the industrial heritage category), it was the first to use a combination of iron technology and new steel cables which began a new form of constructing bridges that were later imitated throughout the world.
 It is one of the most famous landmarks in Spain.

-In Bilbao, you have to visit the Guggenheim Museum, or at the very least take some time to look around and enjoy the views of that amazing and iconic building.
-You should also visit the Casco Viejo, the old town of Bilbao, full of old buildings, narrow streets and a charm of its own.
+In Bilbao, you must visit the Guggenheim Museum, or at the very least, take some time to look around and enjoy the views of that remarkable and iconic building.
+You should also visit Casco Viejo, the old town of Bilbao, full of old buildings, narrow streets, and charm of its own.

 Pin for later